xem/3DShomebrew/tutorial.md

 ##Introduction

-This document will explain in detail how to develop homebrews (applications, games, ...) for Nintendo 3DS, 2DS and New 3DS.
+This document will explain in detail how to develop homebrews (applications / games) for Nintendo 3DS, 2DS and New 3DS.
-<br>We will code them in C/C++, with [ctrulib](https://github.com/smealum/ctrulib)'s help, and play them with [Ninjax](http://smealum.net/ninjhaxç and [hbmenu](https://github.com/xem/3ds_hb_menu).
+<br>We will code them in C/C++, with [ctrulib](https://github.com/smealum/ctrulib)'s help, and play them with [Ninjhax](http://smealum.net/ninjhax) and [hbmenu](https://github.com/xem/3ds_hb_menu).
 <br>Basic notions of programmation are required, even if they come from another language (Java, PHP, JS, ...).
-<br>Remember that the 3DS homebrew scene is very young, and many things are still difficult or impossible to do. (see the [limitations page](https://github.com/xem/3DShomebrew/blob/gh-pages/tutorial.md/blob/gh-pages/tutorial/limitations.md)).
+<br>Note that the 3DS homebrew scene is very young, and many things are still impossible to do. (see the [limitations page](https://github.com/xem/3DShomebrew/blob/gh-pages/tutorial.md/blob/gh-pages/tutorial/limitations.md)).
+<br>But we're here to make it as simple as possible!

 ##Summary